- Latin America

 - College of Arts and Letters, College of Engineering, College of Science, Keough School of Global Affairs, Mendoza College of Business

-The study abroad program in Puebla, Mexico is the ultimate program for any student who seeks to improve their Spanish and follow their academic passions to the extreme!
+The study abroad program in Puebla, Mexico is the ultimate program for any student who seeks to improve their Spanish and pursue their academic passions!

-During the Spring semester, an equal amount of exciting opportunities is offered to students of all majors!
-Students can choose to take classes at UPAEP, or Tec de Monterrey, combining an incredible variety of classes in the liberal arts and business and economic sciences and participating in excursions and special opportunities by both institutions.
-In the past, students in the Spring semester have participated in research projects and internships with filmmakers, economists, school psychologists, and the municipal government.
+During the Spring semester, students can take an incredible variety of classes in the liberal arts, business and economics, and social sciences.
+The program includes exciting excursions in and outside of Mexico that are related to sustainable international development.
+Students in the Spring semester have participated in research projects and internships with filmmakers, economists, school psychologists, youth community centers, and the municipal government.

 Students applying to the Puebla program in either semester must have four semesters of college-level Spanish or the equivalent.
 Though both semesters are open to all majors, we particularly encourage pre-medicine majors to apply in the Fall and encourage humanities, social sciences, and business students to apply for the Spring semester.